If you are an HSP, or Highly Sensitive Person, you probably already know that life in modern society can become challenging at times.

 5. Use your nature to see all the details

-As a HSP, you’re much more disposed towards being detail oriented.
+As an HSP, you’re much more disposed towards being detail-oriented.
 It’s much easier for you to see the minutiae of a situation, which means you can assess it much quicker than others.
 Take advantage of this, especially at work.

 6. Don’t let yourself become overwhelmed